Wilhelm-Fermey/GetNextLine/README.md

 ## Description

-📍  Cette fonction de lire le contenu d'un fichier ligne par ligne. 🧰🔧
+📍  This function reads the content of a file line by line. 🧰🔧